Q. Is the museum open to the public?

 Conditions Restricting Access

 A. You can see the current Protection Conditions on the Official White Sands Missile Range Website at the top of the main page.
+Elevated protection conditions may require the Museum to be closed for non-military personnel.

 Q. How does missile range testing affect access to WSMR?